POSH

 Monitor ongoing risk

 Reporting is not the end.
-Ongoing support and monitoring still matter.
+Ongoing support, device safety, and monitoring still matter.

 Not sure how serious this is?